kbmaster/wsgen/README.md

 # ws shit machine (prototype)
-Publish dumy php webservice from wsdl file.
+Publish dummy php webservice from wsdl file.

 # How it works ?